 The Business Platinum Card from American Express is one of my favorite travel rewards credit cards available in the marketplace today.
 Not only does it offer a welcome offer bonus of up to 75,000 Membership Rewards points after spending $15,000 within the first three months, but it also has one of my favorite benefits of ANY travel rewards credit card available.

 What is my favorite benefit of the Amex Business Platinum card?
 If you hold the card and book travel through the Amex Travel portal, you will get 35% of your points back for ANY first or business class flights, and all flights booked with your selected airline.

 In this post, I will walk through how exactly this benefit works and how Amex Business Platinum cardholders can take advantage of it.

 Click Here to learn more about the Business Platinum Card from American Express.

 Select Your Airline

 Each year you hold the Amex Business Platinum credit card, you will be able to select a qualifying airline for a few different benefits the card provides.
-The first of which is an annual $200 airline incidental fee credit that can be used for such things as checked bag fees, lounge access and more.
+The first is up to $200 in annual airline incidental fee credits that can be used for such things as checked bag fees, lounge access and more.
 This is a calendar year benefit and you will only receive credit for charges made with your selected airline.

 Thrifty Tip #1: You can only choose your selected airline upon opening an account and then once per year in January.
 Make sure you choose this wisely.